TjerkR/cornhole-arena/README.md

 Each player belongs to one of our company locations.
 The app does not require a location when starting a game because it is part of the player profile.

 The API now also lets you create and list players and locations.
 When starting a game you pick from the players stored in the database.
+Games automatically end when a team reaches **21 points**.
+The winning team is stored in the `Games` table and each player's win/loss record is updated.

 ## Prerequisites